Exocrine Pancreatic InsufficiencySymptoms, Doctors, Treatments, Advances & More

 University Of Pittsburgh Physicians, Department Of Medicine, Division Of Gastroenterology

 David Whitcomb, MD, PhD, specializes in gastroenterology and is board-certified in internal medicine by the American Board of Internal Medicine.
 He is affiliated with UPMC Presbyterian.
 Dr. Whitcomb completed his fellowship and residencies at the Duke University School of Medicine and medical degree at Ohio State University College of Medicine.
 Dr. Whitcomb is rated as an Elite provider by MediFind in the treatment of Exocrine Pancreatic Insufficiency.
-His top areas of expertise are Hereditary Pancreatitis, Acute Pancreatitis, Chronic Pancreatitis, Pancreaticoduodenectomy, and Pancreatectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Pancreatitis, Chronic Pancreatitis, Acute Pancreatitis, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Whitcomb is board certified in American Board Of Internal Medicine.

 BIDMC - Division Of Gastroenterology/GI East

-Steven Freedman is an Internal Medicine provider in Boston, Massachusetts.
+Steven Freedman is an Internal Medicine provider practicing medicine in Boston, Massachusetts.
 Dr. Freedman is rated as an Elite provider by MediFind in the treatment of Exocrine Pancreatic Insufficiency.
-His top areas of expertise are Exocrine Pancreatic Insufficiency, Hereditary Pancreatitis, Chronic Pancreatitis, Pancreatectomy, and Pancreaticoduodenectomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Exocrine Pancreatic Insufficiency, Hereditary Pancreatitis, Chronic Pancreatitis, Pancreatectomy, and Pancreaticoduodenectomy.
+Dr. Freedman is board certified in American Board Of Internal Medicine.

 Background: A prospective cohort of Inherited Bone Marrow Failure Syndrome (IBMFS) will provide new information regarding cancer rates and types in these disorders.
 Pathogenic variant(s) in IBMFS genes are relevant to carcinogenesis in sporadic cancers.
 Patients with IBMFS who develop cancer differ in their genetic and/or environmental features from patients with IBMFS who do not develop cancer.
 These cancer-...